 National Park Service

-The George Washington Memorial Parkway, which includes Glen Echo Park and the Clara Barton National Historic Site, is one of almost 400 national parks in the United States.
+The George Washington Memorial Parkway, one of almost 400 national parks in the United States, includes Glen Echo Park and other sites.
 The National Park Service (NPS) cares for special places saved by the American people so that all may experience our heritage.
-For information on National Park Service ranger-led Tours, as well as films about the history of Glen Echo Park, please go to NPS Films & Tours.
+For information on National Park Service ranger-led Tours, as well as films about the history of Glen Echo Park, please visit NPS Tours & Films.

 The National Park Service ranger station at Glen Echo Park is located in the lower level of the red brick building next to the carousel.

 Oral History Project